Department of History

 All prospective honours students should refer to the section of this Calendar pertaining to honours degrees and apply to the Registrar for enrolment in that program after completing eighteen (18) credit hours or more of History courses.

-For an honours degree, students must satisfy the requirements of the major program.
+To obtain an honours degree in History, students must satisfy the requirements of the major program.
 They must also complete:

 All students majoring in history are strongly advised to take twelve (12) credit hours in a foreign language.
 In the case of students concentrating in Canadian history, French is specified as the recommended language.